my-first-pr/open-sauce-2019/README.md

 # Open Sauce Project 2019

 Happy Hacktoberfest.
-Please create a new markdown file inside the sauce directory with a recipe for your sauce.
+Please create a new markdown file inside the [sauces](sauces/) directory with a recipe for your sauce.

+## Example Sauce

+Check out the [Homemade Heinz-style Ketchup](sauces/homemade-heinz-style-ketchup.md) by [chefsteps.com](https://chefsteps.com).
+You can copy this format, or make it whatever format you'd like.

 ## Reference Links